 The Society of Stuff

-There is nothing like moving house for forcing one to confront their consumer self.
+There is nothing like the event of moving house for forcing one to confront their consumer self.
 It is one of the only situations when a person has to take full stock of what they own and why.
 It is an experience that is often full of angst and frustration.

 How might we use the event of moving house as a unique opportunity to change our ownership habits?

 The Society of Stuff is a speculative service that allows members to have access to the things they need without having to properly own them.
 Members of the Society pay a monthly fee which permits them to withdraw objects from the Society’s repository.
 These objects can be tables, hair dryers, a cutlery set, or whichever other kind of item people tend to lug around with them from house to house for years on end.
 With SoS they can return these items when they no longer need them and request others they do need instead.

 Two major aspects of the service work to disrupt users’ usual unhealthy attachment to their posessions:

 1. In the SoS app members can see their objects’ histories and their previous owners’ feelings about them, thereby framing ownership as a link in a chain.
 Ownership is thus replaced with stewardship, consequently discouraging accidental hoarding as objects are always only passing through and on their way to serving some other SoS member in need of them.

 When signing up for the service, users create a taste profile by evaluating a series of objects by theirattractiveness.
 This taste profile is later used in order to match them with pleasing objects.
 The removal of choice changes the relationship between owner and object.
 For example it makes it harder to use your personal posessions as a way to define yourself.